-- New Rule 10.1A permitting dryland farming activities provided that each property is either: - (i) part of a Dryland Farmer Collective Agreement (where the compliance with the permitted activity rule is recorded by the collective and reported back to the Canterbury Regional Council); or - (ii) registered in the ECan Farm Portal; and - (iii) a Farm Management Plan is prepared and implemented for the property; - New definitions of "low intensity dryland farming", "winter grazing" and "Dryland Farmer Collective Agreement" to assist with the implementation of new Rule 10.1A. - Amendment to the definition of "change in land use" so that activities that meet the definition of "low intensity dryland farming" are not considered to have changed land use if nutrient losses exceed 10% above a 2013 baseline. - New Schedules 2A and 6 detailing the requirements of "Dryland Farmer Collective Agreement" and "Management Plan" (respectively). - Consequential amendments to Rules 10.1 and 10.2
+- New Policy 5.3C, establishing why dryland farming is treated differently from more intensive landuses in the rule framework to follow. - New Rule 10.1A permitting dryland farming activities provided that each property is either: - i. part of a Dryland Farmer Collective Agreement (where the compliance with the permitted activity rule is recorded by the collective and reported back to the Canterbury Regional Council); or - ii. registered in the ECan Farm Portal; and - iii. a Farm Management Plan is prepared and implemented for the property; - New definitions of "low intensity dryland farming", "winter grazing" and "Dryland Farmer Collective Agreement" to assist with the implementation of new Rule 10.1A. - Amendment to the definition of "change in land use" so that activities that meet the definition of "low intensity dryland farming" are not considered to have changed land use if nutrient losses exceed 10% above a 2013 baseline. - New Schedules 2A and 6 detailing the requirements of "Dryland Farmer Collective Agreement" and "Management Plan" (respectively). - Consequential amendments to Rules 10.1 and 10.2.

 The wider solutions package includes an off-set of N load in the Hurunui catchment.
-This offset will be achieved through a reduction in N being contributed by irrigated land use64.
+This offset is provided by way of a reduction in N being contributed by irrigated land use that has been achieved through the surrender of consented N load allocation by Amuri Irrigation Company.

-63 Load limits are set out in Schedule 1 of the HWRRP.
+&lt;sup>67 Load limits are set out in Schedule 1 of the HWRRP.